craigfrancis/reader/readme.md

 A very basic Google Reader alternative, quickly put together before it closed.

-It does rely on [PHP Prime website](http://www.phpprime.com/), for the framework.
+It does rely on [PHP Prime](http://www.phpprime.com/), for the framework.

 There are of course much better alternatives (which I did not get along with):